-These 250,000 immigrants could face deportation
+Decision could spell deportation for these 250,000 immigrants

 They've lived legally in the United States for nearly two decades.

-And time has nearly run out for the Trump administration to decide their fate.

-The question officials must answer next week: Should these immigrants from El Salvador be allowed to stay?
+And now, they have less than two years to leave, find another legal way to stay or face deportation.

-By Monday, the Department of Homeland Security must decide whether to extend or end "temporary protected status," or TPS, for Salvadorans.
+The Department of Homeland Security is ending "temporary protected status," or TPS, for Salvadorans, according to a source familiar with the decision.

-Some worry the picture looks bleak.
-The administration has already announced plans to end TPS for immigrants from several other countries, including Haiti, Nicaragua and Sudan.
-And officials have made no secret of their desire to overhaul the immigration system.

-With a decision looming, here's a look at some of the key events and issues at play:
+Here's a look at some of the key events and issues at play:

 It started with an earthquake.

-Note: This story has been updated to reflect Monday's decision and add more detail about why some experts and activists say fewer Salvadorans would be affected.